Medically reviewed by Drugs.com. Last updated on Mar 16, 2022.

-Appropriate studies have not been performed on the relationship of age to the effects of secnidazole in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of secnidazole in children younger than 12 years of age.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of secnidazole in the elderly.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.